deepfence/golang_deepfence_sdk_ts/client/docs/ModelAgentPluginsStatus.md

 NewModelAgentPluginsStatusWithDefaults instantiates a new ModelAgentPluginsStatus object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudNetworkTracerStatus

+`func (o *ModelAgentPluginsStatus) GetCloudNetworkTracerStatus() ModelPluginStatus`

+GetCloudNetworkTracerStatus returns the CloudNetworkTracerStatus field if non-nil, zero value otherwise.

+### GetCloudNetworkTracerStatusOk

+`func (o *ModelAgentPluginsStatus) GetCloudNetworkTracerStatusOk() (*ModelPluginStatus, bool)`

+GetCloudNetworkTracerStatusOk returns a tuple with the CloudNetworkTracerStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudNetworkTracerStatus

+`func (o *ModelAgentPluginsStatus) SetCloudNetworkTracerStatus(v ModelPluginStatus)`

+SetCloudNetworkTracerStatus sets CloudNetworkTracerStatus field to given value.

 ### GetFilesystemTracerStatus